aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/populate-with-data-online/_index.md

 type: docs
 url: /mail-merge/populate-with-data-online/
 aliases: [/populate-mailmerge-template-with-data-online/]
-keywords: "Populate, mustache template, online, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android ,Go"
+keywords: "Populate, mustache template, online, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android, Go"
-description: "In this article, you will learn how to populate a mail merge or mustache template with data online in various languages.
-You can download the SDK of your favorite language and start programming in the smartest way.
-The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages."
+description: "Populate a mail merge or mustache template with data online.
+You can download the SDK of your favorite language and start programming in the smartest way."
 weight: 40
 ---

-In this article, you will learn how to populate a mail merge or mustache template with data online in various languages.
+In this article, you will learn how to populate a mail merge or mustache template with data online.
 You can download the SDK of your favorite language and start programming in the smartest way.
-The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.
 You can send both template file and mail merge data file in the request body and the API returns populated document in API response.
 [This API](https://apireference.aspose.cloud/words/#/MailMerge/ExecuteMailMergeOnline) represents a controller for executing a mail merge.

 The following is a description of the most important parameters: